codingphun/aws-athena-query-federation/README.md

 1. Deploy the application
 1. Go to the [Athena Console in us-east-1 (N. Virginia)](https://console.aws.amazon.com/athena/home) and create a workgroup called "AmazonAthenaPreviewFunctionality", any queries run from that workgroup will be able to use Preview features described in this repository.
 1. Run a query "show databases in \`lambda:<func_name>\`" where <func_name> is the name of the Lambda function you deployed in the previous steps.
+1. Go to "athena-udfs"(./athena-udfs) folder on this repo and follow instruction there to create custom Athena UDF with Amazon SageMaker

 For more information please consult: